 Jennifer Gilbert is the Founder and Chief Visionary Officer of the New York based, 30 million dollar, special events company Save the Date®.
 She earned the “Entrepreneur of the Year” award in 1998, followed by recognition in Inc. Magazine as one of the “Great Companies Started” and received the Entrepreneur Award of Excellence from Working Woman Magazine.
 Jennifer’s new memoir is titled I Never Promised You a Goodie Bag.

-Vanessa Pestritto is Program Director of New York Angels.
+Vanessa Pestritto is currently a Partner at Lattice Ventures and an Xpring at Ripple.
+Prior to that, she was the Executive Director at New York Angels.
 She manages the deal flow pipeline, sources companies, and constantly improves the membership experience for investors to increase engagement, investment and startup community participation.
 She is a true optimizer and is on a mission to make the world work efficiently.
-After NYU Stern School of Business, she worked in technology management consulting on product development as a business lead.
+After graduating from the NYU Stern School of Business, she worked in technology management consulting on product development as a business lead.
 She then managed a number of art organizations where she restructured operations, implemented successful marketing campaigns and managed sales.
 She currently mentors for the NYU Venture Competition and blogs at IamVP.com.

 Adam Quinton is Chief Financial Officer of Nopsec and is responsible for financial planning and forecasting, budget management and investor relations.
 He is Founder/CEO of Lucas point Ventures and an active investor in and advisor to early stage companies.
 Adam is a Board member at Thrive Metrics.
 He serves on the Advisory Boards of leading Board and executive search firm RSR Partners and San Francisco based SwoopTalent.
 He is and member of and/or advisor to several angel groups including Astia Angel where he is a founding Angel and sits on the Astia Global Advisory Board.
 In the not for profit space he is a Trustee of International House New York and a member of their Executive Committee.
 He is a Board member at the Center for Talent Innovation.
 Adam has over 25 years of investing and management experience most recently at Bank of America Merrill Lynch where he was Managing Director and head of Global Macro Research.
 Additionally he is an Adjunct Professor at Columbia University, School of International and Public Affairs where he is a Capstone workshop advisor and member of the Management and Gender & Policy faculties.
 He holds a MA in Natural Sciences from Cambridge University and an MBA from Cass Business School, London.